 When you have a condition like UC, which seems to turn your digestive system into fiery nightmare, food can feel like the bogeyman stoking the flames.
-While your diet didn’t cause you to develop ulcerative colitis, which affects the colon and rectum, certain foods may trigger your UC symptoms more than others.
+While your diet didn’t cause you to develop ulcerative colitis, which affects the colon and rectum, certain foods may trigger your UC symptoms.
 Understanding exactly how nutrition and diet play into UC management can be tricky—but we’re here to help.
 Keep reading to learn what to avoid—and what to keep on enjoying.

 What Is UC Again and Why Does Diet Matter?

 If you’re reading about UC and diet, you probably have some of the basics already down but just in case this is all new to you: Ulcerative colitis causes chronic inflammation in the colon and rectum, triggering frequent and urgent diarrhea, bloody stools, and abdominal pain and cramping.

 It’s not just a poop problem though.
 It can lead to nutrient deficiencies, actual malnutrition, and weight loss along with body-wide inflammation, which can spur joint pain, fatigue, and more.
 And these are all issues that can be influenced for better or worse by what you eat (or don’t).

 What’s tricky, though, is that there’s no specific “ulcerative colitis diet.”

 In fact, there isn’t even a set list of trigger foods that applies to every single person with UC.

 Just like everyone’s specific set of UC symptoms is unique, so too are their problem foods.
 So, what the heck are you supposed to do with that?
 Find yourself a guide, that’s what.

 The best way to figure out how to make your diet work for your UC is to seek the advice of a registered dietitian.
 Ask your gastroenterologist (GI) if they can refer you to an R.D. they trust.